akt00/rust-string-guide/README.md

 This basically means String is a Vec\<u8\> container which contains UTF-8 characters allocated on heap, and &str is a view over a string object.

-Below, s1 is allocated on heap with String::from method. s2 is a string view over a string literal which is directory embedded in the binary.
+Bellow, s1 is allocated on heap with String::from method. s2 is a string view over a string literal which is directory embedded in the binary.
 ```rb
 let s1 = String::from("hello"); // String
 let s2 = "Hello"; // &str
 ```

-Since $str is a view, you cannot modify the value it is referencing unlike String.
+Since &str is a view, you cannot modify the value it is referencing unlike String.
 ```rb
 let mut s1 = String::from("hello"); // String
 let mut s2 = "hello"; // &str